aishieee/p4-habit-tracker/README.md

 > **Note:** These are placeholder values added purely to allow successful deployment.
 No actual email functionality is active in the deployed app.

 ---

+All other features functioned as expected after thorough manual and shell-based testing.

 ### Result